andrewrmack/llama-shell/README.md

 SIGTTOU will also terminate the process and print a message.
 This will be addressed when background processes are implemented

+##Development
+*This is the development branch of llama-shell*.
+Things will often be broken here.
+Go the the main branch for the stable version of the shell.

 ##TO-DO List:
 - [x] Implement signal handling for SIGINT, SIGQUIT, and SIGTSTP
 - [ ] Allow for process backgrounding